videojs/spellbook/docs/sb-lint-test-src.md

     A package.json variable that sets the default log level to use for all videojs-spellbook binaries.
 Can be set to fatal, error, warn, info, verbose, debug, or none.

-  <package.json>.spellbook.js='{}'
+  <package.json>.spellbook.test='{}'
-    JS configuration to use in spellbook.
-If this is set to a false value then js linting will use the default values.
+    Test configuration to use in spellbook.
+If this is set to a false value then test linting will use the default values.

-  <package.json>.spellbook.js.src='src/js'
+  <package.json>.spellbook.test.src='test/'
     Source directory to use for js files, set in package.json.
-If this is unset 'src/js' will be used.
-If this directory does not exist js linting will fail.
+If this is unset 'test/' will be used.
+If this directory does not exist test linting will fail.

 ## SEE ALSO

-  sb-lint-js(1), sb-lint-js-all(1)
+  sb-lint-test(1), sb-lint-test-all(1)

 ## EXIT